A Beginner’s Guide To Minimalism

 This, in turn, should also manifest itself in communication.
-You can improve your bonds with those around you by expressing gratitude for what they bring into your life.
+So you can improve your bonds with those around you by expressing gratitude for what they bring into your life.

 And to keep it somewhat short and dare I say it … minimalistic – we’ll end it here.
 However, you could go on for days learning different ways to declutter your life and clear your head.
 There’s no shortage of information online that’ll help you become a pro-minimalist!
 However, by following the steps outlined above, you can start creating your new ‘less is more’ lifestyle.